canada-ca/PCTF-CCP/assessment/digital-identity-acceptance-statement.md

 ### Confirmation

-  * Presenting person is same as verified person
+  * Presenting person is same as Verified-Person.
-  * Presenting person is same as returning user
+  * Presenting person is same as Verfied-Login.
-  * Presenting person is living person
+  * Presenting person is living person.
-  * Personal information is consistent with authoritative information
+  * Personal information is consistent with authoritative information.

 ### Notice-Consent

-  * Presenting person has been given notice
+  * Presenting person has been given notice.
-  * Presenting person has provided consent
+  * Presenting person has provided consent.

 ### Binding

-   * Established link between presenting person, returning user and, issued digital identity
+   * Established link between presenting person, returning user and, issued digital identity.

 ## Trusted-Infrastructure
+to be completed

-  * Privacy and Security
+## Privacy and Security
+to be completed

-  * Digital Service Delivery
+## Digital Service Delivery
+to be completed

-  * Federation and Interoperabilty
+## Federation and Interoperabilty
+to be completed